Bruxism Prevention, Diagnosis and Treatment in Madison

 - Unexplained headaches, jaw pain, facial soreness or earaches

 - Tongue indentations

 The causes of bruxism are difficult to determine, but there are many suspected physical and psychological causes.
-Possible causes may include the following:
+Having family members with bruxism may increase your chances of developing this condition.
+Additional causes may include the following:

 - Tension due to anxiety, stress, anger, or frustration

 - Malocclusion (misaligned upper and lower teeth)

 - Sleep apnea or other sleep disorders

 - Response to a painful earache or teething in children

 - Acid reflux